Banno/banno-powerons/open-subshare/open-subshare-json-contract.md

 - userChrList[1]: 2 sections of detail.
 Sections are delimited by a caret symbol, data within each section are delimited by a semicolon.
   - Section 1:
     - share type of new share (1 to 4 numeric characters)
-    - share ID of funding share - (2 or 4 characters)
+    - share ID of funding share (2 or 4 characters)
     - funding amount (dollar amount with cents - decimal but no commas)
+    - share ID of fee share (2 or 4 characters)
   - Section 2:
     - up to 10 numeric values representing the name record locator codes of the name records the member wishes to copy under the new share.
 (NAMEPRELOAD state, copyEligibleNames:nameLoc)
 - userChrList[2]:New name record #1 - name type, first name, middle name, last name, name suffix, SSN, email address
 - userChrList[3]:New name record #1 (cont) - street addr, extra addr, city, state, zip, DOB, phone type, phone
 - userChrList[4]:New name record #2 - name type, first name, middle name, last name, name suffix, SSN, email address
-- userChrList[35]:New name record #2 (cont) - street addr, extra addr, city, state, zip, DOB, phone type, phone
+- userChrList[5]:New name record #2 (cont) - street addr, extra addr, city, state, zip, DOB, phone type, phone

 ### PowerOn Successful Response